• Martin Thoma

 Advanced Example

-Imagine you had a script which generated much output.
-All messages are important for you, but some are more important than others.
-You definitely want to see all "[ERROR]" output.
-So you want to apply a red and bold modification to the stream.
+Imagine you have a script that generates a lot of output.
+All messages are important, but some are more important than others.
+You definitely want to see all "[ERROR]" output, so you want to apply red and bold formatting to make it stand out.

-This is the way how "[ERROR]" gets red and bold:
+Here's how to make "[ERROR]" red and bold:

 `tput setaf 1``tput bold`[ERROR]`tput sgr0`